ZoeTheTransHoe/FoxEmailBlocker/README.md

 # FoxEmailBlocker
-Destroyin Bigots Inboxs one at a time.
+Destroying Bigots Inboxs one at a time.